 Texas Woman’s University (TWU) is a comprehensive, public, doctoral-intensive university located in Denton, Texas.
 As a teaching and research university, TWU emphasizes the liberal arts and professional studies with 147 programs at the bachelor’s, master’s, and doctoral level.
 TWU’s Compact with Texas sets forth principles and defined the rights and standards that TWU’s customers should expect.

-The customer service representative at TWU is J. Kyle Voyles, Executive Director for Civility and Community Standards.
+The customer service representative at TWU is Dr. Monica Mendez-Grant, Vice President for Student Life.
 Contact information is:

 PO Box 425379

 As customer service representative, Dr. Mendez-Grant coordinates TWU’s customer service performance measurements, gathers information and evaluations from the public about TWU’s customer service, responds to customer concerns, and oversees TWU’s Compact with Texans.

 TWU’s compact defines customers as students of all classifications and, when appropriate, their families and their communities, such as schools.
 Service provided for our students include admissions, financial aid, registrations and records, student life services, human resources, academic support services and academic offerings through academic departments.

 Customer Service Principles and Objectives

 - Continually seek to improve the quality of the education and services offered to students by TWU personnel.

 - Value, recognize, and reward customer service efforts by TWU personnel.

 - Annually use assessment tools and evaluation systems that will assess student expectation from the educational experience.